MIT-SPARK/C-3PO/README.md

 ### The YCB Experiment

-This experiment shows that the proposed self-supervised training method also works on a real-world dataset comprised of RGB-D images.
+**Description.** This experiment shows that the proposed self-supervised training method also works on a real-world dataset comprised of RGB-D images.
 We see that the proposed model -- after self-supervised training -- is able to match or exceed the performance of a supervised baseline, without using any annotations for training.

 **Replication** The proposed model requires one to specify the object category and the architecture used for the keypoint detector.
 We show how to train and evaluate the proposed model for **object**: *002\_master\_chef\_can* and **keypoint detector**: *point transformer*.